 Every 3 months, my family and I have a Deep Cleaning Day, where all of us clean everything in the house—the garage, freezer, refrigerator, oven, and so on.
 Invariably, there’s a caked-on layer of detritus coating the oven’s interior surfaces.
 Whether it’s from spilled sauces or bubbling cheese, the oven takes a bit of a beating.

 In our homes, it’s important to take special care to ensure food preparation areas are especially hygienic.
 With our busy lives, however, it can be hard to find time to scrub grease out of the oven.
 Cleaning the oven can be a lot of work but, with the right methods, it is a task that can be completed pretty quickly.

-There are many different oven cleaning products on the market.
+There are many different oven-cleaning products on the market.
 But, in my opinion, how you clean it is the most important thing.
-Gas or electric ovens can be very sensitive machines, so it’s imperative that you know how to clean it without breaking anything, as you might end up spending a lot of money to fix it.
+Gas or electric ovens can be very sensitive machines, so it’s imperative that you know how to clean them without breaking anything, as you might end up spending a lot of money to fix them.

 How to Clean Your Oven

 You might want to read up on this if you are a new gas oven owner.
 First of all, it is advisable that you open all the windows in your kitchen to ventilate the room.
 Then you need to make sure you have the right cleaning tools and products.
 Grab a pair of rubber gloves, a mask (if you have one), and follow all the safety precautions listed on the product label.

 Remove all the shelves from the oven (as these need to be washed separately), and make sure you are wearing comfortable clothes.
 Preferably ones you don’t care much about since things can get messy while you’re busy scrubbing.

 Thoroughly scrape food residue from your oven before you start cleaning it.
 This can be a tiring task (especially if the oven has not been cleaned for a very long time), so you may want to take turns with your partner.